sandaiiyahh/JavaScript30/14-JavaScript References VS Copying/README.md

  ```

  ### 4. Array and Object Copy Methods only make *shallow* copies
   - The methods I just listed above only work for properties that are 1 level deep.
-So if we were working with a nested object and we were trying to change a nested property, the original array will still be affected.
+So if we were working with a nested object and we were trying to change a nested property, the original object will still be affected.
   - A cheap way, according to Wes Bos, to go about this is using JSON serialization and parsing.
 It returns a string, and parses it to turn it back to an object, which removes any references.
 While this method works, it can lead to performance issues.

  ```javascript